RichardDu123/5703_Repository/README.md

 # G3_CS34 \_COMP5703

-## Installation

-Run the simple dApp using 1 of 2 ways.
+## Deploy the smart contract on the private blockchain

 ```sh
 # Install Truffle globally`